cjacker/batocera-for-lcl-piboy/README.md

-# Resources to enable batocera 32 on LCL piboy.
+# Resources to enable batocera version 32 on LCL piboy.

 Batocera (Up to version 32) is not support RPI CM4 by default, Here is some resource to enable it.